Truthful Mechanisms with Implicit Payment Computation: Multi-armed bandit mechanisms

 The truthfulness in Corollary~\ref{cor:MAB-stochastic} is only in expectation over the random \payoffs.
 Thus, after seeing a specific realization of the rewards an agent might regret having been truthful.
 Accordingly, we would like a stronger property: ex-post truthfulness, i.e. truthfulness \emph{for every given realization of the rewards}.

 The main result of this section is an ex-post truthful MAB mechanism with optimal regret bounds.
-Unlike Corollary~\ref{cor:MAB-stochastic}, this result requires designing a new MAB allocation rule.
-This allocation rule and its analysis are the main technical contributions.
+Unlike Corollary~\ref{cor:MAB-stochastic}, this result requires designing a new MAB allocation rule.\footnote{In particular, the allocation rule induced by \UCB\ is \emph{not} ex-post monotone and thus cannot be used to achieve ex-post truthfulness using the results of Section~\ref{sec:MAB-monotonicity}.
+To see that, consider a simple setting with two agents and two rounds, and a click realization in which both agents are not clicked at the first round, but are clicked at the second.
+With this click realization, an agent might be better off decreasing his bid in order to \emph{lose} (i.e., not be selected in) the first round, and then \emph{win} (i.e., be selected in) the second round.} This allocation rule and its analysis are the main technical contributions.

 \begin{theorem} In the stochastic \MABprob, there is a mechanism $\mathcal{M}$ such that \begin{itemize} \item[(a)] $\mathcal{M}$ is {\bf\em ex-post truthful}, ex-post \noPositiveTransfers, and universally ex-post individually rational. \item[(b)] $\mathcal{M}$ has regret $R(T) = O(\sqrt{nT\log T})$ and $\delta$-gap regret $R_\delta(T) = O(\tfrac{n}{\delta} \log T)$. \end{itemize} \end{theorem}